LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

     - tests

    *This is a short but complex project.
 You are encouraged to get started early and use the available supports.*
-1. Create at least one additional maze of size 10x10 or larger and with at least two exits.
+1. Create at least one additional, *non-square* maze of size 10x10 or larger and with at least two exits.
 1. As in the past, run the program as follows:
     - Run > Run... > Edit Configuration
     - check "Redirect input from" and enter the exact file name including the .txt extension